 But you will also see this with creative yoga studios, or new exercise classes (Zumba being a great example).
 A gym that utilises technology in a way that other gyms are not, is going to stand out to the public.

 The absolute best way to attract new customers, however, is to keep your current members happy.
 This way you will get glowing testimonials for your business, and a non-stop source of free referrals as members tell their friends, family, and co-workers.
-Below are four ways in which technology can improve your gym membership numbers:
+Below are five ways in which technology can improve your gym membership numbers:

 One of the most frustrating things about being a member of some gyms is the poor communication between staff (particularly upper management) and customers.
 Complaints are ignored, changes are made without informing the members, and there is a real disconnect.